Henry J. Kaiser: Kaiser-Frazer

 In 1945, Kaiser partnered with veteran automobile executive Joseph Frazer to establish a new automobile company from the remnants of Graham-Paige, of which Frazer had been president.
+Frazer was a respected auto sales executive and was noted for Chrysler's market penetration during the 1930s.
 The new company was named Kaiser-Frazer.
 It used a surplus Ford Motor Company defense plant at Willow Run, Michigan originally built for WWII aircraft production by Ford.
 Kaiser-Frazer (later Kaiser Motors) produced cars under the Kaiser and Frazer names until 1955, when it abandoned the U.S. market and moved production to Argentina.
+The first K-F models were designed by Howard "Dutch" Darrin and these went from non-existent to number eight in new car sales within two years.
 Although still producing Jeep vehicles, Kaiser-Willys ceased production of passenger cars in the U.S. after the 1955 model year.
 They continued producing Kaiser Carabela sedans, identical to the 1955 Kaiser U.S. sedans, in Argentina until 1961.

+Kaiser Superbus

+He built the Kaiser Superbus (1946, scrapped 1951) 60 feet in length with room for 63 seated passengers, and two restrooms, was constructed using magnesium, and aluminum.
+Only one prototype would be built.
+A small model used by Kaiser's sales team was reconstructed in 2016.
+It was a highway bus meant to go from train station to train station within the Santa Fe Railway.
+It was built for Santa Fe Trailways (later Continental Trailways, part of National Trailways Bus System) to run on longer routes, not entirely inside urban areas.
+Construction took place at the Kaiser Permanente Metals Corporation plant in Los Altos.
+The first, and only route, was between Los Angeles and San Francisco.
+Santa Fe Railway had to petition The California State Railroad Commission to operate the bus on state highways as it used a trailer, which were forbidden to use.

 Henry J.

 The Henry J was built by the Kaiser-Frazer Corporation and named after its chairman, Henry J. Kaiser.
 Production of six-cylinder models began in July 1950, and four-cylinder production started shortly after Labor Day, 1950.
 Official public introduction was September 28, 1950.
 The car was marketed through 1954.

 Kaiser-Frazer held a contest to name their new car, with Henry J being the winning name.
 A lawsuit by a shareholder in the company alleged that "The name is so ridiculous that it can be justified on no other ground than to satisfy a deep ingrained megalomanic desire for personal publicity".
 It is unknown the outcome of the suit and in the end, the car was named after Kaiser.